 Note: It’s not just a sermon; I work with your worship team to craft a coherent, inspiring, thought-provoking service experience, with all elements working in concert.

-Note: all sermons are also available as workshops, in which participants get a chance to go deeper into the material, to digest and personalize it as well as create community together.
+Another Note: all topics come with an optional after-service workshop, in which participants get a chance to go deeper into the ideas, to digest, personalize, and create community together.

 - Defiant Love: Rejecting Our Inheritance - Multimedia, 20 min.
 What are we, crazy?!
 Some aspects of our inherited cultural system are clearly harmful to our planet, our descendants, and our own humanity.
 How did this happen?
 In the context of our damaged and dysfunctional culture, acting with honor for our ancestors, respect for ourselves, and love for future generations often looks like rudeness or radical defiance.
 Sometimes, Love requires us to defy our own heritage.

 - Active Love and Anthropocene Angst - Multimedia, 20 min.
 That humans are having major impacts on the planet is now quite clear, and some of those impacts may be evident millions of years from now.
 Are we a cancer on the biosphere, a plague?
 Would it be better if we had remained blissfully in the stone age?
 Our angst about such matters may be no more helpful to building sustainable systems than is white guilt in forging racial justice.
 JD somehow relates all of this to romantic relationships, parenting teenagers, and Joni Mitchell.
 Guilt about environmental destruction won't help build a sustainable society, but active love might, the kind of love we have for our teenagers when they're especially annoying.